hyperspy/hyperspy/rosettascio/docs/supported_formats/msa.rst

 ..
 Warning::

-    However, if a different separator is chosen the resulting file will not comply with the MSA/EMSA standard and HyperSpy and other software may not be able to read it.
+    However, if a different separator is chosen the resulting file will not comply with the MSA/EMSA standard and RosettaSciIO and other software may not be able to read it.

 The default encoding is `latin-1`.
 It is possible to set a different encoding